-- The proposal is for a 4 storey apartment building with 31 dwelling units and 46 parking spaces. - The property is designated Industrial in the City's Official Plan.
+- The proposal is for a 4 storey apartment building with 18 dwelling units and 19 parking spaces. - The property is designated Industrial in the City's Official Plan.
 This designation is intended to provide opportunities for the expansion of existing industry and the stimulation of new growth.
 Infilling and redevelopment of established industrial districts in the Built-Up Area is encouraged.
 Emphasis will be placed on improved aesthetics and environmental quality, including measures which will safeguard the integrity of adjacent land uses. - Please note that OPA 147 was passed by City and Regional Council and is currently under appeal.
 If the application is submitted once these matters have been settled, the Planning Justification Report will need to address the policies as amended by OPA 147, if applicable. - The proposal will require an Official Plan amendment to redesignate the property Residential.
-The Official Plan amendment would also require a Special Policy Area to permit the proposed density of 91 units per hectare on a local road. - The Planning Justification Report will need to address and demonstrate conformity with the conversion policies contained in Part 4, Section 2.10.
+The Official Plan amendment would also require a Special Policy Area to permit the proposed density of 161 units per hectare on a local road. - The Planning Justification Report will need to address and demonstrate conformity with the conversion policies contained in Part 4, Section 2.10.
 In addition, it will need to include a Housing Impact Statement in accordance with the City's housing policies that demonstrates how the proposal is contributing to the City's affordable housing targets.
-Please ensure it addresses all other applicable policies. - An Air Quality and Noise Study analyzing D6 Guidelines is required to ensure Land Use Compatibility. - The proposal appears to be an overdevelopment of the site.
+Please ensure it addresses all other applicable policies and addresses the increased density. - An Air Quality and Noise Study analyzing D6 Guidelines is required to ensure Land Use Compatibility. - A Parking Study will need to be submitted to ensure there is adequate parking available for future residents. - The proposal appears to be an overdevelopment of the site.
 Based on the comments to follow, it doesn't appear the subject site can accommodate the proposal. - The R5 zones require a minimum amenity space of 20 sq.m. per unit.
-A total of 5.3sq.m. per unit has been provided.
+A total of 5.9sq.m. per unit has been provided.
 Staff are unable to support this reduction.
 Please ensure there is adequate amenity space provided for future residents.
-This can be in the form of common rooms, roof top amenity space, balconies, or usable landscaped open space. - There is an existing detached dwelling to the west of the site.
+This can be in the form of common rooms, roof top amenity space, balconies, or usable landscaped open space.

+- There is an existing detached dwelling to the east of the site.
 To ensure compatibility, please provide a side yard setback equal to half the height of the building.
-Please ensure a 3m landscape buffer is provided for fencing and tree plantings to help with buffering between the proposal and existing detached dwellings.

-- If approved by Council, please note that a 3 year sunset clause will apply to the zoning.
+Please ensure a 3m landscape buffer is provided for fencing and tree plantings to help with buffering between properties. - Please provide an adequate rear yard landscape buffer to ensure adequate room for fencing and tree plantings.
+A larger rear yard setback is recommended to maintain existing trees on site. - If approved by Council, please note that a 3 year sunset clause will apply to the zoning.
 A site plan agreement will need to be executed within 3 years of the passing of the amending zoning by-law, if approved. - Please submit your application through the City's website.